PrincetonUniversity/intro_ml_libs/jax/README.md

 ### GPU Version (TigerGPU, Traverse, Adroit)

 JAX must be built from source to use on the GPU clusters as [described here](https://jax.readthedocs.io/en/latest/developer.html).
-Below is the build procedure for TigerGPU (for Traverse and Adroit see notes below):
+Below is the build procedure for TigerGPU (for Traverse and Adroit see notes below and use either `install_jax_traverse.sh` or `install_jax_adroit.sh`):

 ```
 $ ssh <YourNetID>@tigergpu.princeton.edu